-2, Wednesday 2 - 3, Wed. - Thursday 3, Thursday 4, Friday 8, Tuesday Classes begin Late Registration, drop/add in person, 8 a.m. - 4 p.m.
-Final day to add courses, change sections/Last day for admission to the college for the session Deadline for 100% tuition and applicable fee adjustment Official Fifth (Census) Class Day Last day to drop without a "W" on student transcripts - by 4 p.m. in person Deadline for 50% tuition and applicable fee adjustments are given.
-Students are responsible for full tuition and fee rates after this day, regardless of withdrawal or attendance
+1, Wednesday Classes begin

+1 - 3, Wednesday - Friday Late Registration, drop/add in person, 8:00 a.m. - 3:00

+p.m.

+3, Thursday Deadline for 100% tuition and applicable fee adjustment

+7, Tuesday Final day to add courses, change sections/Last day for admission to the college for the session

+9, Thursday Official Census Day

+o, maroady Last day to drop without a "W" on student transcripts by 4 p.m. in person

+Deadline for 50% tuition and applicable fee

+adjustment - after this date, no adjustments are

+given.
+Students are responsible for full tuition and

+fee rates after this day, regardless of withdrawal or attendance

 July

-5, Monday Observance of Independence Day, No classes
+4, Monday Independence Day, No classes

-9, Friday 4:00 p.m., Final day for dropping courses with a "W" or withdrawing from the college
+7, Thursday 4:00 p.m., Final day for dropping courses with a "W" or

+withdrawing from the college

-15, Thursday Last day for reinstatement
+13, Wednesday Last day for Reinstatement

-22, Thursday Last day of class
+20, Wednesday Last day of class

-23, Friday Final exams begin
+21, Thursday Final exams begin

-28, Wednesday Final exams end
+27, Wednesday Final exams end

-29, Thursday 4:00 p.m., Final grades and gradebooks due to Director of
+28, Thursday 4:00 p.m., Final grades and gradebooks due to Chief Academic Officer

-College Academics